hyosung11/Launch-School/Courses/journal.md

 11:40 Correspondence took 40 minutes.
 It included buying the Programmer's Brain.
 Hee hee.

 11:56 Finishing up and getting ready for the Capstone Presentation: Retrospect.

+12:49 I want to do Capstone and create something that is commercially viable.
+Yay!